Higher-spin composites and emergent AdS$_3$ geometry in the $(1+1)$-dimensional Gross-Neveu model: Einstein--Hilbert Action from the Rank-2 Tensor

 Substituting the decomposition eq.~(\ref{eq:decomp}) into the kinetic term eq.~(\ref{eq:kinvec}) and retaining the symmetric traceless part:

-This is the kinetic term for a spin-2 field propagating on the AdS$_3$ background.
-We now show it is precisely the Fierz--Pauli kinetic term of linearised Einstein--Hilbert gravity.
+This is the explicit kinetic term for a spin-2 field propagating on the AdS$_3$ background.
+We now show it is precisely the Fierz-Pauli kinetic term of linearized Einstein-Hilbert gravity.
+The linearized Einstein-Hilbert action around the AdS$_3$ background $\bar{g}_{\mu\nu} = (\alpha^2/z^2)\eta_{\mu\nu}$ is~\cite{Witten1998}